 How do I get rid of it?

 Luckily, gonorrhea is easily treatable with antibiotics.
 There are different forms of antibiotics that are used to treat gonorrhea, so make sure to follow the instructions from your doctor.
+Sometimes it’s just a pill.
+However, some strains of gonorrhea are resistant to antibiotics, so you may receive a shot in addition to oral antibiotics.
 Often, your doctor may give you medicine for both you and your partner(s).
 It is important that BOTH of you finish your treatment and don't have sex for at least 7 days.

 For real, getting frisky can wait.

 If you don't take your antibiotics all the way through, you run the risk of re-infecting your partner or other people.
 Willingly risking your or your partner's sexual health isn't sexy.
 Peace of mind is sexy.
 Always make sure to listen to your doctor to effectively get rid of gonorrhea.